“England’s Independent School of the Year 2019 ” THE SUNDAY TIMES

-Every year, more and more of Brighton’s pupils secure places at the world’s most esteemed universities, particularly Oxford, Cambridge and the Ivy League.
-The College’s former pupils number amongst Britain’s foremost business, professional and political leaders; they entrance the nation with their sporting, creative and artistic talent; they are busy shaping the future for generations to come.
+Every year, more and more of Brighton’s pupils secure places at the world’s best universities, particularly Russell Group Universities and the Ivy League.
+The College’s former pupils number amongst Britain’s foremost business, professional and political leaders; they entrance the nation with their sporting, creative and artistic talent, and they are busy shaping the future for generations to come.

-All of these are hugely important factors that help parents choose a Brighton College education for their son or daughter.
-However, parents are just as likely to remark upon the warm, happy, vibrant and positive atmosphere that they see around our campuses in the UK and the Middle East.
-First and foremost, a Brighton College education offers a caring, supportive and tolerant environment in which children thrive and love to learn.
+All of these are hugely important factors when parents choose a Brighton College education for their son or daughter.
+However, parents are just as likely to remark upon the warm, vibrant and positive atmosphere that they see around our campuses in the UK and the Middle East.
+First and foremost, a Brighton College education offers an environment of inclusivity in which children thrive.

 “The most forward-thinking school in Britain” THE WEEK

 Founded in 1845 by William Aldwin Soames, who collected a group of like-minded local citizens to join him in the task, Brighton College was the first independent school to be founded in Sussex.
 The school occupied a significant niche in the development of English secondary education during the nineteenth century: it helped to promote the use of individual classrooms for teaching small groups; it was an early pioneer in teaching both modern languages and science, later erecting the first purpose-built science laboratory (1871); it invented the school magazine (1852); and it set up the first gymnasium (1859).

-Now one of the leading schools in England, Brighton College achieved the best A-level results of any co-educational school in England in 2018 with over 70 ex-pupils currently Undergraduates at Oxford and Cambridge.
+Now one of the leading schools in England, Brighton College achieved the best A level results of any co-educational school in England in 2019 with about 20% of pupils offered places at Oxford or Cambridge every year.